tdwg/bdq/tg2/_review/docs/guide/users/index.md

 Amendment Tests can have a response of INTERNAL_PREREQUISITES_NOT_MET or FILLED_IN, AMENDED, or NOT_AMENDED.
 FILLED_IN tells you that the Amendment is proposing that a value that was empty in the data under test can be filled in with a non empty value.
 This proposal will be found in the Response.result.
 A Response.status="AMENDED" tells you that the Amendment is proposing a change to an existing value, and this proposal will be found in the Response.result.
 "NOT_AMENDED" tells you that the prerequisites for running the Amendment were met, but that it did not propose any change to the data.

 Mesure Tests generally summarise the results of running the Validations and Amendments and in one case provides an indication of the length of the period of the value of dwc:eventDate.
 Measure Tests MUST return either a numeric value or a Response.status="INTERNAL_PREREQUISITES_NOT_MET".
-Most Measure Tests count the number of Validation or Amendment Tests that have a specifified Response.Result.
+Most Measure Tests count the number of Validation or Amendment Tests that have a specified Response.Result.
 For example, MEASURE_EVENTDATE_DURATIONINSECONDS returns a Response.result measuring the amount of time represented by the value in dwc:eventDate, and can be used in QualityAssurance under specific research data quality needs to identify Occurrences where the date observed or collected is known well enough for particular analytical needs.
 For example, an event date to at least one day for phenology studies or to at least one year for other purposes.

 Issues Tests result in a response of INTERNAL_PREREQUISITES_NOT_MET or RUN_HAS_RESULT and a result of POTENTIAL_ISSUE or NOT_ISSUE.
 Potential issues require a human review.
 For example, ISSUE_DATAGENERALIZATIONS_NOTEMPTY will return a Response.result="POTENTIAL_ISSUE" if dwc:dataGeneralizations contains a value.
 The value in dwc:dataGeneralizations and the assertions it makes about what changes have been made to generalize other Darwin Core terms will require human review for any Use Case to determine if the data are fit for purpose or not.
-An Issue Test that has a Response.result="POTENTIAL_ISSUE" is making an assertions that is the same as a Validation Test reporting a Response.result="NOT_COMPLIANT".
+An Issue Test that has a Response.result="POTENTIAL_ISSUE" is making an assertion that is the same as a Validation Test reporting a Response.result="NOT_COMPLIANT".
 Issue Tests are the converse of Validation Tests.
 The meaning, however, of a Response.result="NOT_ISSUE" is not the same as a Response.result="COMPLIANT" from a Validation Test.
 NOT_ISSUE means that no issue was detected, not that the data comply with any criteria for fitness, while COMPLIANT explicitly means that the data satisify some critierion for fitness for some Use Case.
 A Response.result="POTENTIAL_ISSUE" has no analog in Validation Tests; it marks the presence of something in the data that will need evaluation by a human to determine whether or not the data are fit for their use or not.
 One Issue Test in BDQ Core evaluates whether dwc:dataGeneralizations contains any value.
 If it does, then the Test reports a Response.result="POTENTIAL_ISSUE", meaning that a human will need to evaluate whether the information in dwc:dataGeneralizations indicates that the data in that record have been generalized in a way that makes the data unfit for their purpose.
 See: [ISSUE_DATAGENERALIZATIONS_NOTEMPTY](../bdqcore/index.md#ISSUE_DATAGENERALIZATIONS_NOTEMPTY)

 # 2.3 Amendments Only Propose Changes (normative)